hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Using Bulk Operations for Global Messages.md

 You'll need to set three fields:

-* *playerQuery* – Takes a query that acts on the player collection.
-This can be anything relevant to the player document found in the player collection.
+* *playerQuery* – Takes a query that acts on the player database Collection.
+This can be anything relevant to the player document found in the player Collection.
 * *scheduledTime* – The time when this bulk job should take place.
 * *script* – The Cloud Code that will execute on every player.